coldplayz/alx-system_engineering-devops/0x02-shell_redirections/README.md

 :	repeat last line of file

 10-no_more_js
-:	remove only *.js files
+:	remove only ".js" files

+11-directories
+:	count number of directories and subdirectories, excluding parent and current